ros-drivers/flir_camera_driver/README.md

 Simple ROS2 driver for the FLIR cameras using the [Spinnaker SDK](http://softwareservices.flir.com/Spinnaker/latest/index.htmlspinnaker).
+Based on Bernd Pfrommer's [Spinnaker ROS2 Driver](https://github.com/berndpfrommer/flir_spinnaker_ros2)

 NOTE: This driver is not written or supported by FLIR.

 ## Tested cameras:

-The following cameras have been used with this driver:
+The following camera have been used with this driver:

 - Blackfly S (USB3, GigE)
-- Blackfly (GigE)
-- Grashopper (USB3)
-- Chameleon (USB3) tested on firmware v1.13.3.00

-Note: if you get other cameras to work, *please report back*, ideally submit a pull request with the camera config file you have created.

 ## Supported platforms

 Software:

-- Ubuntu 20.04 LTS
+- Ubuntu 22.04 LTS
-- ROS2 Galactic and Foxy
+- ROS2 Humble
-- Spinnaker 2.6.0.157 (other versions may work as well but this is what the continuous integration builds are using)

-The code compiles under Ubuntu 22.04 / Humble but has not been tested yet with real hardware.
+- Spinnaker 3.1.0.79

 ## Features